Christine Hakim: Activism

 Beginning in the early 2000s, Hakim became an activist, with a focus on education.
 After the 2004 Indian Ocean earthquake and tsunami, she went on numerous humanitarian trips to Aceh.
 She later founded the Christine Hakim feature, a foundation to promote public education about autism.
 She has urged the government to eliminate misconceptions regarding autism, calling the refusal to accept autistic students in public schools "a violation of human rights".

 Personal life

-In 2000, Hakim married Dutchman Jeroen Lezer, an actor, filmsales director and writer.
-They live in Cibubur, East Jakarta, with Hakim's mother and daughter Shena; Bruce Emond of The Jakarta Post describes her home as being "like a lush secret garden amid the creeping suburbia".
+In 2000, Hakim married Dutchman Jeroen Lezer, an actor, film sales director and writer.
+They live in Cibubur, East Jakarta, with Hakim's mother and daughter Shena.

-Hakim generally avoids discussing her personal life with the press and is unwilling to discuss topics that are not of public interest.
-In 1992 she said that "90 percent of the journalists here aren't interested in [her] films, they just want to know about [her] private life."

 Legacy

-Hakim has been described as the "grande dame of Indonesian cinema" as well as "Indonesia’s foremost actress".
+Hakim has been described as the "grande dame of Indonesian cinema" as well as "Indonesia's foremost actress".
 She has also received a lifetime achievement award at the Cinemanila International Film Festival.
 Hakim has refused a position on the Asia Pacific Screen Awards numerous times, due to being unable to reconcile her schedule with the awards.